Genital Herpes (HSV-2): Causes, Symptoms & Prevention

-It is caused by the Herpes Simplex Virus (HSV) or human herpes virus which belongs to the family of Herpesviridae.
+Genital Herpes is caused by the Herpes Simplex Virus (HSV) or human herpes virus which belongs to the family of Herpesviridae.
 This virus enters the body through body fluids like semen, vaginal fluid, blood and saliva.

 At times, it does not have any clear symptoms and even the carrier might not know that they have it.

-Genital herpes is one of the chronic sexually transmitted disease that can last for a very long time in the body.
+Genital herpes is one of the chronic sexually transmitted diseases that can last for a very long time in the body.
 Its diagnosis is usually done by lab test, imaging or self-diagnosis.
 The first outbreak for genital herpes can stay up to 4 (four) weeks.